maddyhowell/pyMON/README.md

 This code returns a pandas dataframe with the inputs and measured numax, width and amplitude.
 A directory would of be created called './results/{Star_ID}/{background_model}' where three plots have been saved and a csv file (same information as in pyMON_df).

+Note: if the power spectrum is noisy, sometimes the width estimation doesn't work.
+This does not impact the estimation of $\nu_{\rm max}$.

 ## Example Jupyter Notebook
 An example is also provided in the jupyter notebook pyMON_example.ipynb.